 - Monitor Available Disk Space: Know how much disk space you are using and what you have left.

-- Disk Integrity Checked: Check driver verifier monitor to see if disk is accurately storing information.
+- Disk Integrity Checked: Check the driver verifier monitor to see if the disk is accurately storing information.

 - Event Log and Statistics Monitored: The event log is a record of events that have occurred on the computer.

 - Regular Scans Are Being Run: Automated scans for any number of issues, such as viruses, should be reviewed to make sure they’re working as installed.

 - Check Server Reliability: Checking whether the server is performing as required.

 - Antivirus Logs and Updates: Looking over reports on scans for viruses and updating antivirus software as needed.

 - Capture Service Performance Statistics: Collects information based on the performance of service to the server.

 - Capture Service Usage Statistics: Collects information based on the usage of the server.